Skibs1/osTicket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

-<h2>Description</h2> consists of pictures and breif explaining.
+<h2>Description</h2> consists of pictures and brief explaining.
 How to install IIS(Internet Information Services), PHP, web platform Installer, C++ Redistributal , My SQL and implement a user name and password configure permissions and install osTicket.

 <h2>Environments and Technologies Used</h2>